-Making a difference in people’s mental health
+Making a difference in the mental health and addictions sector

 Contact us at email@example.com.

 Have a data inquiry or research question?
 Make a custom data request.

 Information on mental health and addictions

 CIHI manages 2 databases that are dedicated to inpatient mental health and addictions services: the Hospital Mental Health Database (HMHDB) and the Ontario Mental Health Reporting System (OMHRS).